 Leg Press Test

-The objective of the leg press test is to evaluate an athlete's leg strength.
+The leg press test aims to evaluate an athlete's leg strength.

 To conduct this test, you will require:

 This test requires the athlete to complete as many leg presses as possible with no rest.

 Analysis of the test result compares it with the athlete's previous results for this test.
 It is expected that the investigation would indicate an improvement in the athlete's leg strength with appropriate training between each test.